 Nearly 40 skills courses encompassing Leadership, Teamwork, and Ethics; Policymaking and Policy Management (for example, Congress & Foreign Policy, and the Role of An Embassy Country Team); Analysis (including Red Team analysis, Gaming & Simulations, Project Management & Evaluation) and Communication (including Writing for Policymakers, Formal Briefing, Grant Proposal Writing, Speechwriting, & Editing) are already on offer.

 Under the guidance of a new Advisory Group on Professional and Practitioner Skills, the Leadership, Ethics and Practice initiative will carry out a course review.
 Its aim will be to build upon the school’s record of success to devise the most effective skills program for the future work environment and to extend skills offerings to undergraduate students.

-The Leadership, Ethics, and Practice Initiative Advisory Committee consists of alumni and friends of the Elliott School.
+The Leadership, Ethics, and Practice Student Advisory Council consists of students, alumni, faculty, and staff in the Elliott School.

 The Leadership, Ethics and Practice Initiative began in 2017.
 The Student Advisory Council, formed in Fall 2020, provides ideas, energy and insight to LEAP Initiative through its engagement of diverse perspectives.
 The Council currently consists of 37 student members, faculty, staff and ten separate working groups: Speakers; Newsletter; Film Series; Defense and Security; Women in Foreign Policy; Economics, Trade and Development; Strategic Crisis Simulations; Program Innovation, Diversity and Inclusion; and Human Rights and Social Justice.